How to Respond to an Active Shooter Situation

 Stay Calm and Assess the Situation

-The Three Options: Run, Hide, Fight
+You Have Three Choices: Run, Hide, Or Fight

 Run!